GenaBercini/PI-Foods/README.md

 - Filter recipes by diet
 - Order by score and alphabet
-- Find and create recipes
+- Find, creat and delete recipes

 ## Stack of Technologies